Southampton-RSG-Training/dirac-version-control-old/_episodes/04-history.md

 ~~~
 {: .output}

-As you might guess from its name, `git restore` restores an old version of a file.
+By default, `checkout --` restores the version of a file in the last commit.
 But what if the version in our last commit was wrong or broken, or we accidentally made a commit after deleting the file?

 We can use `git checkout`, e.g.:
 ~~~